gnohgnij/Atlassian-Confluence-Comparator-Plugin/README.md

 **Latest Version: 1.1.0**

 # Instructions
-1. Navigate to *Manage apps* on your Confluence Instance/Server.
+1. Navigate to *Manage apps* on your Confluence Server.
 2. Click on *Upload app*.
 3. Upload the .jar/.obr file